 A conversion takes place when a user clicks one of your ads, arrives on your website, and performs a desired action.
 For example, as a physical therapist, you probably want your users to call your clinic to schedule an appointment.
 Once a potential patient takes that action, he or she has converted.
 To create a successful PPC campaign, you have to know how many advertising dollars it costs to drive that conversion.
 CallRail and CallTrackingMetrics are call-tracking systems that allow you to create a unique phone number that only users who click your PPC ad will see.

-For a list of PPC don’ts, check out this post.
+For a list of PPC don’ts, check out this guide to pay-per-click and marketing.

 Wondering what other strategies you can implement to improve your bottom line?